ericyang91/RTDS_Python/README.md

       ```

 ### Built-in Property() Function and Property Decorator
 - The `property()` function in Python is a built-in way to create managed attributes in a class.
 It allows you to define *custom behavior* when getting, setting, or deleting an attribute.
 The main benefit of **@property** (or using `property()`) is that it allows you to control and customize how attributes are accessed, modified, or deleted.
 Without it, attributes would be accessed directly, and you'd have less control (setattr(), getattr(), delattr()).
+Note this function allows access to private attributes.
 - Basic `property()` usage:
     - Syntax: `property(fget=None, fset=None, fdel=None, doc=None)`
         - `fget`: A function to get the attribute's value